Notices & Closures

 Weekend field update line: 604.983.6503

 Grass fields are open for weekend soccer play.
 Please refer to our individual field grid for detailed information and directions.

 William Griffin, Sutherland, Confederation, Fen Burdett and Windsor Artificial turf fields are open for scheduled play.

 Please remember to lock up the Super 8 goals to prevent injuries.
-You will need to purchase a Super 8 key from the NEW Delbrook Community Recreation Front Desk.
+You will need to purchase a Super 8 key from Delbrook Community Recreation Front Desk.
 This key is also the Lime Shack key.
 This is monitored by the District and City field staff.

 If you have any concerns or need direction about the status of a field over the weekend, please correspond with the @DNVfield or @CNVfields twitter accounts.

 When it comes to North Vancouver's playing fields, field maintenance and player safety are top priorities.
 Playing fields are maintained by the District of North Vancouver, the City of North Vancouver or School District #44, depending on their location.
 To keep fields playable throughout the whole season and preserve them from extensive damage, we ask that users not play on the fields when they are closed or following inclement weather.